-Your website’s bounce rate is another important metric—and one rumored to have an impact on SEO.
+Your website’s bounce rate is another important metric when monitoring for website success—and one rumored to have an impact on SEO.

 The bounce rate metric, displayed as a percentage, tells you how many visitors leave your website immediately after arriving—Google defines these as “single-page sessions.”
 The lower your bounce rate, the more visitors there are sticking around to enjoy your website, and (hopefully) converting.